Metaswitch/clearwater-readthedocs/docs/Manual_Install.md

 * `etcd_cluster` should contain the IP addresses of nodes only in the local site
 *  You should set `local_site_name` in `/etc/clearwater/local_config`.
 The name you choose is arbitrary, but must be the same for every node in the site.
 This name will also be used in the `remote_site_names`, `sprout_registration_store`, `homestead_impu_store` and `ralf_session_store` configuration options set in shared config (desscribed below).
+*  If your deployment uses Homestead-Prov, Homer or Memento:
-*  On the first Vellum node in the second site, you should set `remote_cassandra_seeds` to the IP address of a Vellum node in the first site.
+    * on the first Vellum node in the second site, you should set `remote_cassandra_seeds` to the IP address of a Vellum node in the first site.

 ## Install Node-Specific Software